X5 Group: Karusel

-At the close of 2019, the Karusel retail chain had 91 hypermarkets with a turnover of RUB 87 bn.
+At the end of 2019, the Karusel retail chain had 91 hypermarkets with a turnover of RUB 87 bn.

 Chizhik

 In October 2020, X5 Group launched a new hard discounter "Chizhik" in Moscow and in Balashikha with expectations of its federal expansion.
 A year after, 27 Chizhik hard discounters were opened in Moscow and in Moscow Oblast with 70 expected, in regions as well, by the end of the year 2021.
-In 2022, X5 Group announced 3000 Chizhik stores to be opened in 3 years, despite the so-called "cannibalization", which means audience loss in other stores of X5 group, attracted by Chizhik.
+In 2022, X5 Group announced 3000 Chizhik stores would be opened in 3 years.

 Online retail and services

 In addition to the retail chains, X5 Retail Group manages the Perekrestok.ru online supermarket and the Dostavka.Pyaterochka and Perekrestok.Bystro food and 5Post parcel delivery services.